-The increased recognition of the psychosocial ("P" domain) and pelvic floor pain ("T" domain) by referring physicians may be responsible for the changing clinical face of CP/CPPS.
+The increased recognition of the UPOINT P and T domains by referring physicians may be responsible for the changing clinical face of CP/CPPS.
 This increased recognition of specific domains coincides with increased use of their associated therapies.
-However, there was little change in pain or urinary symptom patterns and QOL over the 16 years of assessment.
+However, there was little change in pain or urinary symptom patterns and QoL over the 16 years of assessment.
 The more things "appear" to change, the more they stay the same.